j4n-r/traffic/README.md

 # traffic

-The plan is to build a packet capture in C with a real time web dashboard.
+The plan is to build a packet capture in Go with a real time web dashboard.